Ashwagandha

 Stress and Anxiety Reduction

-Another part of Ashwagandha’s stress- and anxiety-reducing magic comes from its effect on cortisol, a hormone that increases with stress.
+Another part of Ashwagandha’s stress- and anxiety-reducing properties comes from its effect on cortisol, a hormone that increases in response to stress.
 Reducing cortisol levels may boost overall mental acuity and sense of energy.

 For generalized anxiety disorder, studies suggest 300 to 600 mg of ashwagandha root extract daily.

-When taken daily, Ashwagandha encourages an easygoing lifestyle and emotional balance, safeguarding you against the stresses of daily life.
+When taken daily, Ashwagandha promotes a relaxed lifestyle and emotional balance, helping to safeguard you against the stresses of daily life.

 Enhance Sleep Quality Naturally